garysweaver/irie/README.md

       self.wrapped_json = false

 You can also configure these in a base class and inheritance should work properly since these are Rails class_attributes.

-#### Troubleshooting

-If you want times to come back with the right timezone and format, try doing this in your environment.rb or somewhere else where it will load before the services:

-    # Without this, Time.zone.now will not be right
-    Time.zone = "America/New_York"
-    # Without this, JSON time may not contain timezone
-    module ActiveSupport
-      class TimeWithZone
-        def as_json(options = nil)
-          "#{in_time_zone('America/New_York')}"
-        end
-      end
-    end

-Or you could use the Javascript default format:

-    module ActiveSupport
-      class TimeWithZone
-        def as_json(options = nil)
-          # returns UTC time in JS format, e.g. "2012-08-12T00:00:00-0400"
-          "#{utc.strftime('%Y-%m-%dT%H:%M:%S.%3NZ')}"
-        end
-      end
-    end

 ### License